Euclideon/vaultclient/docs/UserGuide.md

 ![Camera Information](images/camerabox.png)

 This pane contains several useful features, from left to right:
-  - `Lock Altitude` (hotkey `spacebar`) will keep the camera's height constant when panning with the mouse or strafing with the keyboard (Z-axis lock).
+  - `Lock Altitude` (hotkey `Spacebar`) will keep the camera's height constant when panning with the mouse or strafing with the keyboard (Z-axis lock).
   - `Show Camera Information` will toggle display the camera position and rotation coordinates, and the camera move speed slider.
   - `Show Projection Information` will toggle display SRID and MGA zone information in the top-right corner.
   - `Gizmo Translate` (hotkey `B`) allows the user to move objects.